1urch/xo/README.md

 The application works with Silex framework but is, in general, guided by the CQS principle which is making the architecture framework-agnostic.
 That would allow changing the framework without much loss.

-I used one relational db (MySQL) as a data storage both for reading and writing, and Doctrine ORM as the database abstraction layer.
+The application use one relational db (MySQL) as a data storage both for reading and writing, and Doctrine ORM as the database abstraction layer.

 For the convenience of development, i used a docker-based environment.